Unless you’re deeply involved in the trucking industry, you probably have little idea of what a lumper is and why they are needed.

 You may ask yourself why lumpers are even needed?
 Aren’t drivers supposed to help unload their own freight?
 And shouldn’t warehouses have their own workers to load and unload goods?

-Although some warehouses have their own in-house unloading workers, they are uncommon – especially when it comes to unloading refrigerated trucks at high-volume food warehouses.
-Because of the sheer volume of deliveries, it is more cost-effective for companies to hire a third-party lumper service for unloading, which saves them millions of dollars a year in staff and labor costs.
-It is the lumpers’ sole responsibility to load and unload, and they have it down to an art form, which is why you are more likely to meet a third-party lumper service when you arrive at a warehouse facility.
+Although some warehouses have their own in-house unloading workers, they are less common – especially when it comes to unloading refrigerated trucks at high-volume food warehouses.
+Because of the sheer volume of deliveries, it is more cost-effective for companies to hire a third-party lumper service for unloading, which can save them millions of dollars a year in staff and labor costs.
+It is the lumpers’ sole responsibility to load and unload, and they have it down to an art form.
+This is why you are more likely to meet a third-party lumper service when you arrive at a warehouse facility like these.

 Lumpers are also essential to take the strain off drivers who are already on the road for many hours a day.
 Traditionally, drivers were part of unloading their own trucks, and even today, there is often the option for drivers to “lump” or unload their own trailers.
-But with the higher volume of truckloads paired with a growing shortage of drivers - both factors accelerated by COVID - it simply makes more sense to relieve drivers of this added task, so they can get back on the road and move more loads quicker.
-It also gives drivers time to get some much-needed rest, avoid risking injuries, and the quicker unloading has a positive effect on the drivers’ hours of service and ELD mandates, which are growing increasingly strict to limit the number of hours a driver can drive in a day.
+But with the higher volume of truckloads paired with a growing shortage of drivers (both factors accelerated by COVID) it simply makes more sense to relieve drivers of this added task, so they can get back on the road and move more loads quicker.
+It also gives drivers time to get some much-needed rest and avoid risking injuries.
+Plus, the quicker unloading has a positive effect on the drivers’ hours of service and ELD mandates, which are growing increasingly strict to limit the number of hours a driver can drive in a day.

 Why are there mixed feelings about lumpers?